yang-a1/PeriOp-Controls/periop-monitor/README.md

 # PeriOp Monitor

-PeriOp Monitor is a custom-built GUI application developed using Python and Tkinter.
-It provides a visual interface for monitoring temperature data from a connected DHT22 sensor.
-The application is styled to mimic a medical panel, with interactive screens, real-time temperature display, and visual feedback through custom digit images.

----

-## Features

-- Home Screen:
+This is a graphical user interface (GUI) application built with Python and Tkinter.
+It simulates the control panel for a perioperative monitoring system.
+The interface includes:
-  - Real-time temperature readout using image-based digits
+* Real-time temperature display using a DHT22 sensor
-  - Status panel and adjustable settings layout
-  - Interactive stop/start button
-- Monitor Mode Screen:
-  - Graphical background with placeholders for future graphing
-  - Access to Help screen (optional)
-- Temperature readout pulled from physical DHT22 sensor (or simulated)
-- Uses `.after()` loop for periodic updates
-- Uses custom assets for all UI components

----

-## Project Structure
+* Monitor mode interface
+* Help/manual screen
+* Adjustable temperature settings and status indicators

+## Running the App

+Use `python3 main.py` to run the app.